Commitment (C) Class LNG-Powered ConRo Ships, United States of America

-The main propulsion and auxiliary engines of the C Class vessels will be powered by LNG.
-The use of LNG will eliminate sulphur oxide (SOx) and particulate matter (PM) emissions.
-It will also bring down nitrogen oxide (NOx) and carbon dioxide emissions by 92% and 38%, respectively.
+The main propulsion and auxiliary engines of the C Class vessel is powered by LNG.
+The use of LNG eliminates sulphur oxide (SOx) and particulate matter (PM) emissions.
+It also reduces nitrogen oxide (NOx) and carbon dioxide emissions by 92% and 38%, respectively.

-Dual-fuel vessels will use LNG as primary fuel and can also operate on traditional ultra-low sulphur diesel oil.
+Dual-fuel vessel uses LNG as primary fuel and can also operate on traditional ultra-low sulphur diesel oil.
 The propulsion system allows the vessels to sail at a maximum speed of 22kt.